MuteBardTison/Alfred-Workflows/README.md

   - Use keyword "t"

-    to Change directory (cd) to current opening folder directory in Terminal
+    to Change directory (cd) in Terminal to the current opening folder directory in Finder

     if none is open, then change to home directory (/Users/XXX)